 Section 13-B of the Hindu Marriage Act provides divorce by mutual consent.
 It is a special remedy for the parties if their marriage has irretrievably broken down, and they want to end the nuptial knot by their mutual consent.
 In mutual consent divorce, the spouses have to prove that they have been living separately for more than one year, they have agreed with their free consent that the marriage should be dissolved, and the parties have not been able to live together.

-If divorce petition is already filed under section 13 of the Hindu marriage act and at the later stage of the proceeding both parties are agreed to proceed for mutual consent divorce, they can proceed so.
-They can withdraw the divorce petition and file a fresh petition under section 13-B. Divorce petition filed under section 13 does not automatically convert into section 13-B on the application of parties.
+If a divorce petition is already filed under Section 13 of the Hindu Marriage Act, and at a later stage of the proceeding, both parties agree to proceed for mutual consent divorce, they can do so.
+They can withdraw the divorce petition and file a fresh petition under Section 13-B. A divorce petition filed under Section 13 does not automatically convert into Section 13-B on the application of parties.

 Consent of parties is the essential part of divorce under Section 13-B. Therefore, the court must be satisfied that the consent of parties is not obtained by force, fraud, or undue influence, and they have mutually agreed that the marriage should be dissolved.

 Under Section 13-B(2), the parties are required to make a joint motion not earlier than six months after the date of presentation of the petition and not later than 18 months after the said date.
 This motion enables the court to proceed with the case to satisfy itself about the genuineness of the averments in the petition and also to find out whether the consent was not obtained by force, fraud, or undue influence.

 In Sureshta Devi v.
 Om Prakash, (1991) 2 SCC 25, if one of the parties at that stage says that “I have withdrawn my consent,” or “I am not a willing party to the divorce,” the court cannot pass a decree of divorce by mutual consent.